Amateur Karting League of Serbia 2026. - Season Regulations

 Article 6.
 Kart Assignment and Their Operation.

-Karting Liga racing events are based on circuit races using rental karts.
-To promote equality, the use of ballast weights for karts is planned.
+Karting League race events are based on circuit racing using rental karts.
+To promote equality, the use of ballast weights is предусмотрено.
 If there are no technical possibilities for ballasting karts, races will be driven without ballast.

-Karts are always assigned by lottery, with the condition that no driver can repeat a kart in any section of the race, except with justified approval from the race director.
-Where possible, ballast weights will be used so that the weight of the equipped driver reaches at least 85 kg.
-The use of personal weights is allowed after confirmation from the organizer.
-Personal weight checks can be conducted randomly, multiple times during the event.
-If a driver does not have the correct ballast after the race, they will be penalized with the last place in the race they just finished.
+Karts are always assigned by lottery, with the condition that no driver may repeat a kart in any part of the race, except with justified approval from the race director.
+Where possible, ballast weights will be used so that the equipped driver’s weight reaches at least 85 kg.
+The use of personal weights is allowed after confirmation by the organizer.
+Personal weights may be checked randomly, multiple times during the event.
+If a driver does not have the correct ballast after a race, they are penalized with last place in the race they just finished.

 All karts are assigned by lottery.
-Except in the case of a lack of a replacement kart, no driver can repeat a kart, except with justified approval from the race director.
-If a driver is assigned a kart which is later (after the start of the race) found to be non-operational or if the transponder is not working, the kart will be removed from subsequent sessions, if technically possible, but unfortunately, the affected driver will not have the opportunity to re-run the same race in a different kart.
+Except in the case of a lack of a replacement kart, no driver may repeat a kart, except with justified approval from the race director.
+If a driver is assigned a kart that is later (after the race start) found to be non-operational or the transponder does not work, the kart will be removed from the next sessions if technically possible, but unfortunately the affected driver will not have the opportunity to re-run the same race in another kart.

-If any kart is obviously slow, in practice or in a race, drivers should inform the organizer who may decide whether to use that kart for racing or not.
-It is forbidden to change karts without a justified reason and without the consent of the organizer.
-A justified reason includes breaking or malfunctioning of a kart component that endangers the driver or other participants, or causes that prevent the normal operation of the kart.
-If a driver refuses to drive despite the impossibility of replacing the kart, they will lose their overall placement achieved at the event due to unsportsmanlike behavior.
+If any kart is obviously slow in practice or in a race, drivers should inform the organizer, who may decide whether that kart is used for racing or not.
+Changing karts without a justified reason and without the organizer’s consent is prohibited.
+A justified reason includes a breakage or malfunction that endangers the driver or other participants, or causes that prevent normal kart operation.
+If a driver refuses to drive despite the impossibility of replacing the kart, they will lose their overall placement achieved at the event due to unsporting behavior.

-During heats, in case of a breakdown, a kart can be parked or taken to the pits and another assigned kart can be used, if available.
+During high temperatures, in case of a breakdown, a kart may be parked or taken to the pits and another assigned kart may be used, if available.
 Failures during races are part of the sport and carry no compensation.
-The driver of a broken kart must not disrupt the normal flow of the race, maneuver unsportingly, or obstruct overtaking, otherwise, they will be sanctioned in accordance with the types of racing penalties described later in this Regulation.
-If a driver needs to remove the kart from the track in case of a breakdown or for any reason significantly slows down when not expected, they are required to keep their hand visibly raised while performing the necessary maneuver.
+The driver of a broken kart must not disrupt the normal flow of the race, maneuver unsportingly, or obstruct overtaking; otherwise they will be sanctioned according to the racing penalties described later in this Rulebook.
+If a driver must remove the kart from the track due to a breakdown or significantly slows down unexpectedly for any reason, they must keep a hand visibly raised while performing the necessary maneuver.

 Article 7.
 Race Organizer.